 When you take the Paddock Blade between paddocks, you can tow it more easily over different surfaces by putting it in ‘trailer mode’ – switching it around to tow in reverse.
 It’s always a good idea to store a Paddock Blade in a shed to keep it protected, but other than that, no maintenance work is needed.
 It really is the definition of paddock cleaning made easy!

 Does a paddock cleaner only collect horse manure?

 They might be known as a paddock cleaner for horses, but it turns out Paddock Blades can be used for much more.
 While people use them for cleaning up after other livestock like sheep and cattle, they have also been known to use them outside the paddock altogether.
 If your clean-up requirements extend beyond horse pasture cleaning, these are some of the other things people use Paddock Blades for:

-• Towing hay bales and other heavy items in ‘trailer mode’ (by towing the Paddock Blade in reverse) to put it in trailer mode
+Towing hay bales and other heavy items in ‘trailer mode’ (towing the Paddock Blade in reverse)

 Where do I buy a paddock cleaner?

-If you think you’d like to spend less time shovelling and more time riding, it might be time to invest in a Paddock Blade.
-The easiest place to find one is on the website or by emailing firstname.lastname@example.org.
+If you think you’d like to spend less time shoveling and more time riding, it might be time to invest in a Paddock Blade.
+The easiest place to find one is on the website, or by emailing firstname.lastname@example.org.
 Because they are shipped all over Australia and internationally, it doesn’t matter where you are based to have easy-to-maintain pastures.